-Shop drawings should include construction methods, which materials and finishes are to be used, joinery instructions, dimensions, and technical suggestions.
+Shop drawings should include construction methods, the materials and finishes that are to be used, joinery instructions, dimensions, and technical suggestions.
 The more complex the project, the more comprehensive the shop drawings should be.

 There are four typical levels of approval in an architectural woodwork specifications submittal:

 At the approval stage, the architect or designer can review the shop drawings to ensure their designs are being followed through.
 However, any changes made at this stage can incur a delay and/or cost.

 Various types of samples should be supplied once the shop drawings have been approved unless they are off-the-shelf items.

 Samples of made-to-order items can include hardware and molding samples, as well as finish samples which should be provided by the designer.

 Most architectural projects run on tight schedules.
 Shop drawings can help a project run in a timely manner if they are reviewed promptly and used to coordinate all the trades involved in the project.
 This can actually save days or even weeks of time, as well as help identify and solve any problems before construction even starts.